CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/Performance-Opt/performance-optimization.md

 Note CMAQ scales well up to ~ 288 processors for the CONUS domain.
 As more processors are added beyond 288 processors, the CMAQ gets less efficient at using all of them.
-The Cycle Cloud HC44RS performance is similar to the c5n.18xlarge using 36 cpus/node on 8 nodes, or 288 cpus.
-cost is $9.76 for Cycle Cloud compared to $??  for Parallel Cluster for the 2-Day 12US1 CONUS Benchmark.

-Figures: todo - need screenshots of Azure Pricing

 Cost by Instance Type - update for Azure